 - Legal compliance – any way of producing a transcript is legal, as long as it’s accurate and secure.

-In general, you can choose between 2 options – hiring a company to produce transcripts for you or using automatic transcription service, like Amberscript.
-Both of these choices have their own benefits, which you can review in the table below (look at items marked with the X)
+In general, you can choose between 2 options – hiring a company to produce transcripts for you or using an automatic transcription service, like Amberscript.
+Both of these choices have their own benefits, which you can review in the table below (look at items marked with the X):

-You should choose between automatic and manual transcription based on your priorities.
+You should choose between transcribing manually and automatic transcription based on your priorities.
 If you want to be ensured that you’re the only human being going over your files – you should rely on automatic transcription tools.
 Sometimes it’s difficult for software to pick up legal jargon, but you can always make those minor adjustments yourself.
 For common language, our tool reaches up to 90% accuracy.

 The greatest benefit of hiring a transcriber is that you receive a 99% accurate transcript without the need to make changes.
 However, as opposed to automatic transcription – it takes days instead of minutes.

 Yes, there is one!
-Our Perfect service combines automatic and manual transcription.
+Our Manual transcription combines automatic transcription and transcripts done manually.
 First, the files are transcribed with our software and then get checked by our human transcribers.
-This service saves a lot of time and money, in case you want to receive a ready-to-go transcript without putting any work.
+This service saves a lot of time and money if you want to receive a ready-to-go transcript without putting in any work.